HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

     # This will also map the user as the user for Config Wizard and dxconnect (for dxclient)
     # - If the Config Wizard admin credentials were changed by any other means than through the helm values, the currently active credentials need to be entered as the values for configWizardUser and configWizardPassword.
     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for configWizardUser and configWizardPassword need to be manually updated accordingly.
+    # If configWizardUser and/or configWizardPassword is not empty, the customConfigWizardSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     configWizardUser: "wpsadmin"
     configWizardPassword: ""
-    # when using the configWizardUser and configWizardPassword fields, keep the customConfigWizardSecret field empty:
     customConfigWizardSecret: ""

   # Security configuration for Digital Asset Management
   digitalAssetManagement:
     # Credentials used by Digital Asset Management to access the persistence database.
+    # If dbUser and/or dbPassword is not empty, the customDBSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     dbUser: "REDACTED"
     dbPassword: "REDACTED"
-    # when using the dbUser and dbPassword fields, keep the customDBSecret field empty:
     customDBSecret: ""

     # Credentials used by the persistence database to perform replication between database nodes.
+    # If replicationUser and/or replicationPassword is not empty, the customReplicationSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     replicationUser: "REDACTED"
     replicationPassword: "REDACTED"
-    # when using the replicationUser and replicationPassword fields, keep the customReplicationSecret field empty:
     customReplicationSecret: ""

   # Security configuration for Open LDAP
   openLdap:
+    # If ldapUser and/or ldapPassword is not empty, the customLdapSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     # Admin user for Open LDAP, can not be adjusted currently.
     ldapUser: "REDACTED"
     # Admin password for Open LDAP
     ldapPassword: "REDACTED"
-    # when using the ldapUser and ldapPassword fields, keep the customLdapSecret field empty:
     customLdapSecret: ""

   # Security configuration for Remote Search